 Debbie Wakerley, 2021

-Our current Treasurer, Phyla Bramer, and our current Assistant Treasurer, Mike Skodack, are both ex officio members of the Vestry with voice but not vote.
-The Secretary of the Vestry is Scott Marshall, who also has voice, but not vote.
+Our current Treasurer, Mike Skodack, and our current Assistant Treasurer, Rick Slater, are both ex officio members of the Vestry with voice but not vote.
+Additionally, the Vestry has appointed Reyna Masko as an ex officio member for our El Corazón Latino Ministry Initiative.
+She also has voice, but not vote.

 Parishioners are always welcome to attend Vestry meetings and to bring their voice to the discussions and ministry of this body.